Gluwewen/myBlog/content/posts/retour-swiss-it-forum-2024/index.en.md

 - **disposing of functional equipment** by donating it to Emmaus, Caritas, or even Videologic
 - **disposing of non-functional equipment** by dropping it off with Swico, who will collect it free of charge for at least 250 kg of equipment.

-### Cloud Infrastructure and Data Center Optimization
+### Cloud infrastructure and data centers optimization

 CBTW suggests: